duplxey/postgres-post/README.md

 Since our app is fairly simple, we'll only need one class.
 Let's call it `Expense`.

-To create a new database class click on the "Create a class" button, name it `Expense`, and enable "Public Read and Write".
+To create a new database class click "Create a class", name it `Expense`, and ensure "Public Read and Write enabled" is checked.

 ![Back4app Create New Class](https://i.ibb.co/qmxGgj4/back4app-create-database-class.png)

-> Enabling "Public Read and Write" is bad practice, since it allows anyone to perform CRUD operations on your classes.
+> Enabling public read and write is considered bad practice, since it allows anyone to perform CRUD operations on your classes.
 Security is out of scope of this article, but it might be a good idea to review [Parse Server Security](https://blog.back4app.com/parse-server-security/).

 By default database classes come with the following four fields: